You are here

 Frank J. Swetz (The Pennsylvania State University)

 Despite his variety of duties and responsibilities (such as the Ladies’ Diary), Thomas Simpson (1710–1761) saw himself mainly as a teacher of mathematics.
-In 1752 he published Select Exercises for Young Proficients in Mathematicks, in which he considered some of the important aspects of problem solving in the time period.
+In 1752 he published Select Exercises for Young Proficients in the Mathematicks, in which he considered some of the important aspects of problem solving in the time period.

 Title page of Thomas Simpson's 1752 Select Exercises for Young Proficients in Mathematicks.